What should you do when a tire blowout happens?

 - Find a suitable place to stop

 Tire blowouts are something that all truck drivers dread, no matter what kind of truck they are driving.
 The reality is that even trucks from established brands such as Foton in the Philippines are not exempt from this of problem.
 For most truck drivers, tire blowouts will almost always cause them to lose control over their truck.

 If you ask many truck dealerships, they’ll probably tell you that tire blowouts are quite rare.
 While these common truck problems can be mostly avoided through regular maintenance, it’s still important to take note of how truck blowouts happen and what you should do in case it happens to you.

 Every truck driver will do whatever it takes to keep their truck, their cargo, and ultimately, themselves, safe during their journey.
 Being safe means ensuring that the truck is in good condition, safety procedures are enacted, and protocols for unforeseen events are kept in mind!

 When dealing with a tire blowout, you must have a good understanding of what it is and what you should do when it suddenly happens!
 This information is detailed in this article!

 Tire blowouts are typically situations wherein a tire bursts due to damage or wear and tear and quickly loses its air pressure.
 Potentially, this can lead to the loss of control of the vehicle when not handled correctly.

 An important thing to take note, though, is that while tire blowouts may lead to the loss of control of one tire, it doesn’t mean that you will lose control of the whole vehicle.
-Tire blowouts can go as far as destabilizing the truck, but when an experienced driver knows what to do, stabilizing will be easy and no loss of control will probably happen.
+Tire blowouts can go as far as destabilizing the truck, but when an experienced driver knows what to do, stabilizing will be easy and virtually no loss of control will happen.

 Steps in Dealing with a Tire Blowout